Shana, are you ready for the Quiz?

 His campaign manager wrote a book about him.
 Can we go to the Motown Museum?

 How would we get there?
+Do you know where Detroit is?

 Sam Gooden

-Talk about phenomenons… OMG!
-Sam was the unmistakable baritone (sometimes bass) voice of The Impressions!
 He often shared the lead with Curtis Mayfield which is why he’s so well-known for someone who is ostensibly just a “background” singer.
-His voice was so unique, so distinguished, it was like icing on a cake—not the biggest part of the cake but, it wouldn’t be a cake without it, and you expect it to be there!
+His voice was so unique, so distinguished, it was like icing on a cake—not the biggest part of the cake but, it wouldn’t be a cake without it, and you expected it to be there!

 “I’ve Been Trying” is a perfect example.
 Curtis Mayfield is the high tenor lead but Sam comes in with “…to understand why, can’t I be your only man…” to finish the verse, and you just know the song needed him to be there!
 Give a listen:

-So, the second reason I picked this song is because I found a rehearsal clip of “I’ve Been Trying” from 2012, with a replacement lead singer; but, the main thing is, it shows Sam sounding every bit as great as he did back in 1962, and this is the only live rendition we have of The Impressions singing “I’ve Been Trying”!
+So, the second reason I picked this song is because I found a rehearsal tape of “I’ve Been Trying” from 2012, with a replacement lead singer; but, the main thing is, it shows Sam sounding every bit as great as he did back in 1962, and this is the only live rendition we have of The Impressions singing “I’ve Been Trying”!
 It’s not a professional video, but still, we’re lucky to have it:

-Curtis wrote all the Impressions songs and, in fact, if you were a singer from Chicago, chances are really good that Curtis Mayfield wrote your song; that means songs by Jerry Butler, Gene Chandler, Major Lance and others.
-In fact, when a Gene Chandler song came on the radio recently–I think it was “Nothing Can Stop Me”–I said, “Shana, do you know who’s singing this?”
-She goes, “Curtis Mayfield”.
-She recognized his sound!
+Curtis wrote all the Impressions songs and, in fact, if you were a singer from Chicago, chances are really good that Curtis Mayfield wrote your song!
+That means songs by Jerry Butler, Gene Chandler, Major Lance and others.
+In fact, when a Gene Chandler song came on the radio recently — I think it was “Nothing Can Stop Me” — I said to Shana, “Do you know who’s singing this?” wondering if she’d recognize Gene Chandler.
+She goes, “Curtis Mayfield”!
+OMG!
+It was, in fact, a Curtis Mayfield song!
+Well, they don’t call her “Shanapedia” for nothin’!

 So, anyway, Shana wants me to tell you this story.
 She was 4 years old.
 We were watching “Wishbone” on PBS.
 “Wishbone” is a great children’s show where a dog, “Wishbone”, imagines himself playing the lead part in classic literature, such as Tom Sawyer, Silas Marner, The Prince and the Pauper, Oliver Twist, etc.